 - Easy to learn: Python is a programmer-friendly language that it is easy to learn in just a few days.
 It uses fewer keywords as compared to other object-oriented languages and anyone can learn it

-- Object-oriented: Python is both procedure-oriented and object-oriented programming language.
+- Object-oriented: It is both procedure-oriented and object-oriented programming language.
 In procedure-oriented languages, procedures can be used again.
-Python allows developers to use an object-oriented approach to develop applications.
+It allows developers to use an object-oriented approach to develop applications.

-- High-level language: Python is defined as a high-level language because of this feature.
+- High-level language: It is defined as a high-level language because of this feature.
 You do not need to keep an eye on programming structure, memory management, and architecture of the code.

 Q3.
 What is PEP 8?